ren-zxcyq/ren-zxcyq.github.io/patch-diffing.md

-??
-Intro to bindiffing ??
+# Intro to bindiffing ??

-# Patch diffing
+## Patch diffing

+Software Diffing - why?
+* 1-days
+* researchers, perhaps to discover whether their suggested fixes were applied
+* compare and categorise malware; this could help with attribution, however due to obfuscation it is more of a manual process

 Patch Tuesday
 * Is an unofficial term used to refer to when several large companies regularly release software patches for their software products.